|

 frightening statistics that show just how many teen road deaths have

+occurred this year.
 According to the industry, 45 percent of all fatalities on South African

 roads between 11 at night and six in the morning were teens.
 Other statistics